gregfullard/workstation-scripts/README.md

  * Super-key + "InSync" to confirm installation
  * Super-key + "zoom" to confirm installation
  * Super-key + "gimp" to confirm installation
- * java --version to confirm Java 1.8 is Installed
+ * java -version to confirm Java 1.8 is Installed
  * git --version
- * maven --version
+ * mvn --version

 # Manual steps still needed at the end (Make these less over time)
+ * Sign-in to chrome
+ * Configure InSync folder synching (Select GoogleDriveFolder)
  * Restore non-VM files (using restore script in this repo)
  * Restore VM files (using restore script in this repo)
- * Configure InSync folder synching
  * Add Drobo shortcut
  * Add Repos shortcut
  * Add GoogleDrive shortcut